19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (b) send by registered post a copy of the notice referred to in paragraph (a) to the registered lessees of all the flats at the addresses shown in the records of the Registry of Deeds or the Land Titles Registry.

+[42/2005]

 (5) Where the Registrar is satisfied that all the necessary documents are in order, the Registrar may issue subsidiary strata certificates of title for the flats after the publication of the notice referred to in subsection (4).

-(6) Any subsidiary strata certificate of title issued by the Registrar under subsection (5) may be qualified as to its title or their boundaries and dimensions, and sections 25 and 165 of the Land Titles Act (Cap.
+(6) Any subsidiary strata certificate of title issued by the Registrar under subsection (5) may be qualified as to its title or its boundaries and dimensions, and sections 25 and 165 of the Land Titles Act (Cap.
 157) shall apply, with the necessary modifications, to such subsidiary strata certificate of title.

+[46/2007]

 (7) Upon the registration of the strata title application, the management corporation of the parcel of land shall reimburse the person or persons who incurred any expenditure for the purpose of —